tsudoko/infernoshout-py/README.md

 ===============

 Python module for interacting with the [Inferno Shoutbox for MyBB][0].
-There's a simple command line client avaiable as well.
+There's a simple command line client available as well.

 Installation
 ------------